vippsas/vipps-woocommerce/README.txt

 == Description ==

-**This plugin is currently a test pilot (pre-release).
-It is very likely that you will encounter bugs or scenarios that are not yet supported.**

-**Please keep up to date with updates as soon as they happen.
-They are very important in this pre-release period.**

-**We encourage you to create an issue here or on the [GitHub page](https://github.com/vippsas/vipps-recurring-woocommerce/issues) if you require assistance or run in to a problem.**

 This plugin provides support for Vipps recurring payments for WooCommerce.

 This is the official Vipps Recurring Payments plugin for WooCommerce.
 It is owned by [Vipps AS](https://vipps.no) and maintained by [Everyday AS](https://everyday.no).

+**We encourage you to create an issue here or on the [GitHub page](https://github.com/vippsas/vipps-recurring-woocommerce/issues) if you require assistance or run in to a problem.**

 Vipps Recurring Payments for WooCommerce is perfect for you if you run a web shop with subscription based services or other products that would benefit from subscriptions.